 10. Get a Hep-lock

 Having an IV can get in the way and limit your mobility during labor.
 Yes, it is hooked to wheels and can roll around with you, but do you or your partner really want to drag that thing around?
 Every time you want to move, walk the halls or have to go to the bathroom, it has to come with you.
-Hospitals prefer an IV because they are concerned about having access to a vein in case an emergency should arise.
+Hospitals prefer an IV because they are concerned about having access to a vein if an emergency should arise.
 They also want to make sure that you are hydrated.
-By having an IV, they will be able to administer fluids and/or medicine immediately should you or your baby need something.
+Having an IV allows them to administer fluids and/or medicine immediately should you or your baby need something.
 A hep-lock (also called a saline lock) is a great compromise.
 They will more than likely say no if you request to have neither, but it doesn’t hurt to ask!

 11. Let Your Baby Break Your Water